Multibit-Legacy/multibit-hd/mbhd-brit/src/main/doc/Matcher-1-Setting-up.md

    (The keypairs are kept separate from any other PGP keypairs on the Matcher machine).
 2) Create the Matcher PGP keypair that is used by the Payers to encrypt traffic sent to the Matcher.
    Export this PGP keypair so that it can be copied to the Payers' machines.
-3) Import the Redeemers' export files containing their PGP public keys.
-4) Tidy up
+3) Tidy up
-5) Start the Matcher daemon that accepts requests from the Payers.
+4) Start the Matcher daemon that accepts requests from the Payers.

 ## 1. Create a GPG directory